UMAprotocol/protocol/CONTRIBUTING.md

   auto-select a second.
 - If you make updates and would like another round of reviews, use the cycle icon next to the reviewers names to request a follow-up review.
 - PRs should be narrow and focused.
-Making multiple, unrelated changes in the same PR makes things difficult on reviewers and can often slow PR progress.
+Making multiple, unrelated changes in the same PR makes things difficult for reviewers and can often slow PR progress.
 If this is the case, you may be asked to split the PR up.
 - PRs must get approval from _at least_ one maintainer.
 However, it is considered best practice to make sure all comments are completely resolved before merging.